 The Louisiana Workers’ Compensation Act provides monetary relief to employees who are injured on the job regardless of fault.
 The same is true for the Longshore and Harbor Workers’ Compensation Act.
 Workers’ compensation laws generally provide an employee with the only remedy available from an employer for workplace injuries.
 Exceptions do exist, however.
 Louisiana’s intentional act exception allows a worker to sue his or her employer for negligence if the employee can show the employer either consciously desired the physical result or knew it was fairly certain to happen as a result of the employer’s conduct.
 Additionally, a worker injured on the job may sue an at-fault third-party for damages beyond those available under traditional workers’ compensation laws.
 An experienced workers’ compensation attorney can assist you in navigating the legal process.

-If you have questions regarding your workplace injury, Contact the Law Offices of J. Price McNamara J. Price McNamara for a free initial consultation.
+If you have questions regarding your workplace injury, Contact J. Price McNamara ERISA Insurance Claim Attorney J. Price McNamara for a free initial consultation.
 Our Louisiana personal injury lawyers represent clients throughout Louisiana.
 With offices conveniently located in both Baton Rouge and Metairie, our lawyers are nearby and ready to discuss your case.
 To speak with an experienced personal injury lawyer, call J. Price McNamara today at (866) 248-0580 or contact us through our website.

 Following graduation from Loyola Law School in New Orleans in 1990, Price McNamara served as a Federal Judicial Law Clerk to the Honorable John M Shaw, Chief Judge, United States District Court Western District of Louisiana.